emarsden/dash-mpd-rs/README.md

   standard SRT format using the MP4Box commandline utility (from the [GPAC](https://gpac.wp.imt.fr/) project), if it is installed.
-STPP subtitles (which according to the DASH specifications should be formatted as EBU-TT) will be muxed into the output media container as a `subt:stpp` stream using MP4Box.
-Note that common media players such as mplayer and VLC don't currently support this subtitle type; you can try using the GPAC media player (available with `gpac -gui`).
+STPP subtitles (which according to the DASH specifications should be formatted as EBU-TT) will be muxed into the output media container as a `subt:stpp` stream using MP4Box (VLC should be able to read these subtitles), and also converted to a separate `.ttml` file using ffmpeg.
+If your media players doesn't support STPP/TTML subtitles, you can try using the GPAC media player (available with `gpac -gui`).

 - Support for **decrypting** media streams that use MPEG Common Encryption (cenc) ContentProtection.
   This requires either the `mp4decrypt` commandline application from the [Bento4